-- Establishes liaison with the news media for dissemination of information as requested by the president. - Establishes liaison with local radio and television services for public announcements. - Arranges for photographic and audio-visual services. - Advises the president or designate of all news concerning the extent of disaster affecting the campus. - Prepares new releases for approval and releases to media concerning the emergency.
+- Prepares new releases for approval and releases to the media concerning the emergency. - Establishes liaison with the news media for dissemination of information as requested by the president. - Establishes liaison with local radio and television services for public announcements. - Arranges for photographic and audio-visual services. - Advises the president or designee of all the news concerning the extent of the disaster affecting the campus.

-Insurance Liaison and Follow-up Activities: Director of Human Resources and Director of Campus Card Services and Purchasing
+Insurance Liaison and Follow-up Activities: Director of Human Resources